Why choose fur-free fashion

 Over time, several brands have welcomed eco-fur into their collections: Armani (among the first, in 2016), Gucci, Michael Kors, Yes London , as well as more ready-to-wear brands, such as H&M.

-In Italy, a staunch supporter of Fur free is the very attentive Elisabetta Franchi, a stylist who founded the brand of the same name which is now known and appreciated internationally.
-The Italian designer gave up the use of animal fur between 2012 and 2013 (by joining LAV's FUR FREE RETAIL PROGRAM), replacing it with more innovative and sustainable materials.
-This was followed by the elimination of goose down and angora wool.
+In Italy, a staunch supporter of Fur free is the attentive Elisabetta Franchi, a designer who founded the eponymous brand now known and appreciated internationally.
+The Italian designer gave up the use of animal fur between 2012 and 2013 (joining the FUR FREE RETAIL PROGRAM of LAV), replaced with more innovative and sustainable materials.
+Following this, she eliminated goose down and angora wool.

 And the results are remarkable!
-Elisabetta Franchi clothing respects the aesthetic expectations of its consumers, with wonderful garments that do not make you regret the use of real leather and fur.
+The clothing Elisabetta Franchi meets the aesthetic expectations of its consumers, with wonderful pieces that do not make one regret the use of real leathers and furs.

 The designer's aim is to raise awareness not only among her consumers and to be at the forefront in the fight against cruelty: moreover, she wants to inspire her colleagues, especially those who are still approaching the world of fashion and have the freedom to choose how to present themselves on the catwalks.